openearth/xbeach-docs/docs/xbeach_manual.rst

 Coarse sediments may be deposited on top of fine sediment after which erosion of the coarse sediment is needed to expose the fine sediment again, effectively armoring the bed.
 Three types of bed layers are
-distinguished: 1) the top layers 2) the variable or “breathing” layer and 3) the bottom layers.
+distinguished: 1) the top layers 2) the variable or âbreathingâ layer and 3) the bottom layers.
 The top layer is the only layer that interacts with the water column and can be eroded, but preserves its thickness.
 The bottom layers are layers of constant thickness that move with the top layer.
-A single variable or “breathing” layer is defined that adapts its thickness to the erosion and sedimentation of the bed.
+A single variable or âbreathingâ layer is defined that adapts its thickness to the erosion and sedimentation of the bed.
 For example: if a grid cell is eroded, particular fractions of sediment are removed from the top layer, but the top layer preserves its thickness and thus